-Orunje is healthcare on demand.
+Orunje is healthcare on-demand.
 We are a healthcare delivery platform, which will send a physician to a patient’s home within two hours with the touch of a button.
 Healthcare.
 Simplified.
-Is our motto because we truly believe healthcare can and should be simple and convenient.
+This is our motto because we truly believe healthcare can and should be simple and convenient.
 My personal motivation for starting Orunje has to do with my background as a physician.
-I was attempting to schedule a physical for myself and during residency my daily working hours were 7 am to 7pm, which allowed little time to squeeze an appointment in.
+I was attempting to schedule a physical for myself and during residency, my daily working hours were 7 am to 7 pm, which allowed little time to squeeze an appointment in.
 I asked myself, “if I work in a hospital and am a doctor and cannot see someone easily for my physical, I’m sure there are millions of people who are running into similar problems”.
 Lastly, as a physician and patient, I understand the inefficiencies that exist in healthcare and feel that as the world around us advances, it’s a necessity for healthcare to keep up since health is our most important asset.

 Q2.Can you give us a rundown of how it works?